All Episodes

 Now, again, I think Israel is doing a tremendous job of pursuing their own self-interest, and everybody gets to do that.

-Yeah, other countries pursue their self-interest too.
+Other countries pursue their self-interest too.

-As long as they're wisely and effectively pursuing their own best interests.
+So that part I never criticize, as long as they're wisely and effectively pursuing their own best interests.

 They definitely are.

-But I think that they're giving up almost all of their moral and ethical um armor that has served them so well up to now.
+But I think that they're giving up almost all of their moral and ethical armor that has served them so well up to now.

-So it's one of the biggest risk benefit decisions anybody ever made, and Netanyahu's in the center of that.
+So it's one of the biggest risk-benefit decisions anybody ever made.

-Um he will be seen as a national hero eventually, because that will look like a bigger gain than you know, eventually you forget about all the death and destruction, especially if it didn't happen to you.
+If he wins, gets control of Gaza, depopulates it, somehow gets control of the West Bank, maybe officially, not just de facto the way it is, he will be seen as a national hero eventually because that will look like a bigger gain than eventually you forget about all the death and destruction, especially if it didn't happen to you.

-So that's what I see happening.
+So that's what I see.

 It will look like a win.